rocketeers/rocketeer/README.md

 ```
 deploy
-	deploy:setup               Set up the website for deployment
-	deploy:deploy              Deploy the website.
+	deploy:check               Check if the server is ready to receive the application
 	deploy:cleanup             Clean up old releases from the server
 	deploy:current             Displays what the current release is
+	deploy:deploy              Deploy the website.
+	deploy:rollback            Rollback to the previous release, or to a specific one
 	deploy:rollback {release}  Rollback to a specific release
-	deploy:rollback            Rollback to the previous release
+	deploy:setup               Set up the remote server for deployment
 	deploy:teardown            Removes the remote applications and existing caches
 ```